Concepts

 The formula assistant allows you to generate spreadsheet formulas based on plain-language descriptions of what you want to achieve.
 You can also use the formula assistant to explain existing formulas (in English).

-The formula assistant is available in the add-on sidebar, both under Bulk tools and GPT functions.
+The formula assistant is available in the add-on sidebar, both under Bulk AI tools and GPT functions.